rcolomina/fluent-python/chapter-1/README.md

 # The Python Data Model

-## Example 1-1: A deck as a squence of cards
+## A deck as a squence of cards

 The chapter starts with an example about **magic methods** or **dunder methods** applied to a Pythonic Card Deck

 It creates a deck of cards with collection and a class with `__len__` and `__getitem__` implemented.

+See example 1.1

 ## How Special Methods Are Used